sagemath/sagewiki_to_gh-2022-10-10/days17/projects/presagedays/discussion.md

 }}}

 Soroosh -- the prime level case is known.
 See Calegari and Emerton (http://www.math.northwestern.edu/~fcale/papers/moddeg2.pdf) which *just* cites Agashe and Merel (http://wstein.org/home/wstein/days/17/Merel_Laccouplement_de_Weil_entre_le_sous-group.pdf -- page 12).

+The following worksheet has code for computing the action of Atkin-Lehner on the component group:

  [[attachment:days17____atkin_lehner_on_real_component_group.sws]]